 Type 2 diabetes – Your body is insulin resistant and cannot properly absorb glucose.
 Type 2 is the most common type of diabetes.

 Gestational (jest-TAY-shun-al) diabetes – Some women get this kind of diabetes when they are pregnant.
 Most of the time, it goes away after the baby is born.

-While there isn’t a cure for Diabetes, studies show it is regularly possible to reverse it with lifestyle changes.
+While there isn’t a cure for Diabetes, studies show it is possible to reverse it with lifestyle changes.
 Meaning through lifestyle changes you may be able to reach and hold normal blood sugar levels without medication.
 This doesn’t mean you are cured.
-Should you choose to go back to the lifestyle that created the disease it can come back in full force.
+Should you choose to go back to the lifestyle that created the disease it will be back in full force.